 The Scan Engine allows users to create scans based on Daily, Weekly and Monthly bars.
 It does not support scans based on intraday (1-minute, 5-minute, etc.) bars.

 The first update for the Scan Engine usually begins at 9:31 AM Eastern Time.
 Because of the vast amounts of data involved, all scanning systems work with datasets that are slightly older than “real-time.”
 When the market is open, our Scan Engine is continually updating the final data point for all of the stocks and indexes that it tracks on a rotating basis.
-When an Extra or Pro member runs a scan based on the “Last Intraday Update,“ the Scan Engine will use a final daily data point that may be up to three minutes old, depending on when the scan is run.
+When a member runs a scan based on the “Last Intraday Update,“ the Scan Engine will use a final daily data point that may be up to three minutes old, depending on when the scan is run.

-StockCharts Extra and Pro members can create and run their own custom technical scans with whatever technical criteria they want.
+StockCharts members can create and run their own custom technical scans with whatever technical criteria they want.
 We provide two different workbenches for creating custom technical scans - our Standard Scan Workbench and our Advanced Scan Workbench.
 Both workbenches are designed to help you quickly and easily construct custom scans by selecting pre-created scan clauses and adding them to your scan.

 With the Advanced Scan Workbench, you can insert pre-created scan criteria into your scan from dropdown menus, then customize the criteria to suit your specific requirements.
 This provides a great deal of power and flexibility to create scans that are specially tailored for you, but does require a little bit of time and effort to master.
 For more information on using the Advanced Scan Workbench to create custom scans, please see our Advanced Scan Workbench article in the Support Center.